mkraposhin/opensdn-forwarder-basic-tutorial/tutorial.md

 going behind the scene when the configuration is modified and OpenSDN vRouter Agent sends requests to the Forwarder.

+???
+This tutorial not only shows how to implement a simple network configuration using OpenSDN dataplane component vRouter Forwarder, but also demonstrates it's main ????

 The sketch of the setup is shown on Fig. P1.

 A. Basic preparation steps